Financial Performance Indicators

 Training and professional development

-In order to promote the potential and individual development of employees in the best manner possible, the REWE Group continuously expands its personnel development measures and offers all its employees and executives an extensive offering of internal training and continuing education.
+In order to promote the potential and individual development of employees in the best manner possible, the REWE Group continuously expands its personnel development measures and offers all its employees and executives an extensive offering of internal continuing education.
 As part of this effort, the Company endeavours to recruit as many as possible specialists and managers from its own ranks and to retain qualified and motivated employees long-term.
-We also take advantage of the opportunities presented by digitalisation with online training materials for our employees at central locations and in stores as well as data-based participant management.
+In addition to numerous classroom-based courses, we also offer our employees at our headquarters and in our stores the opportunity to complete training courses online.

 Health and safety